 The information obtained under this RFP will become the property of SCDOT without restriction or limitation on its use.
-SCDOT shall have unrestricted authority to publish, disclose, distribute, or otherwise use in whole or in part any reports, data, or other materials prepared under this RFP.
+With the exception of Alternative Technical Concepts (ATCs), SCDOT shall have unrestricted authority to publish, disclose, distribute, or otherwise use in whole or in part any reports, data, or other materials prepared under this RFP.
 SCDOT shall retain ownership of all plans, specifications, and related documents.